ParliamentOfOwls4/client/README.md

 ## Implemented Technologies

 Jiggy is a **React** application that consumes RapidAPI's "Cocktail DB" API and database.
 We employed different **Axios** calls to hit various endpoints of the API - all of which are GET requests (v2.x). **useState** and **useEffect** hooks help manage the state of each functional component.
 Jiggy is styled with **Sass**, allowing for better organization and consistency throughout the application.
+Jiggy is **continuously deployed via Netlify**, meaning all merges to main branch trigger an automatic deploy.

 ## Developer commands